SagarMaheshwary/Employee/readme.md

 ### Views that have been created

-- reset password in auth.
+- None.

 ### Views that have been modified

-- sideNav for adding icons.
-- navbar for changing dropdown for showing username instead of full name.
+- Dashboard.

 ### Controllers that have been created

-- None
+- None.

 ### Controllers that have been modified

-- AuthController for reset Password
+- DashboardController.

 ### Models that have been created

-- None
+- None.

 ### Models that have been modified

-- None
+- None.

 ### Migrations that have been created

-- None
+- None.

 ### Migrations that have been modified

-- None
+- None.

 ### Routes that have been created

-- reset password
+- None.

 ### Routes that have been modified

-- None
+- None.

 ### Note